potassco/benchmark-tool/docs/getting_started/bgen/runscript.md

     cluster's scheduler.
 Use `timeout` or dispatch the generated `.dist` jobs using `./dispatcher.py`.

-## Benchmark/Instances
+## Benchmark Sets

-The benchmark element is mainly used to indicate the location of the instances.
-Any number of benchmarks can be defined.
+The benchmark element defines a group of benchmark instances grouped into classes to be run by systems.
+It is identified by its `name` and can contain any number of `folder` or `files` elements:

 ```xml
 <benchmark name="no-pigeons">